shivansh1010/Gourmet/README.md

 A online portal that can help users see the food menu of any of the registered Restaurants, and book tables in it.
 Users can also register their restaurants and add/delete food items from it.

-_DBMS focused project for semester course.
+_DBMS focused project for semester course, containing all the necessary functionalities of creating an account and CRUD operations.
 Built in PHP with MySQL at back-end.
 Front-end styling done in CSS._

 ## Features
 - Login / Signup